saras-daton/AmazonSellerCentral/README.md

 ### Table Exclusions

 Setting these table exclusions will remove the modelling enabled for the below tables.
+By declaring the model names as variables as below, they get disabled.
+Refer the table below for model details.
 By default, these tables are tagged True.

 ```
 vars:
-    sp_flatfilev2settlement: True
+    ListOrder: True
 ```

 ## Scheduling the Package for refresh